⌘+k ctrl+k

 The following dependencies are tracked and thus will raise an error if the user tries to drop the depending object without the CASCADE modifier.

-Depending object type Dependandt object type
+Depending object type Dependant object type

 SCHEMA FUNCTION